mambastudio/GridAnalysis/README.md

 step reports the current voxel/cell, tested primitives, nearest hit, exit distance, and work.
-The reusable `gridanalysis.algorithm.Traversal` class contains the actual 2D cell-walking algorithm; the JavaFX laboratory only controls and visualizes it.
+The reusable `gridanalysis.algorithm.Traversal` class contains the actual 2D cell-walking algorithm; the JavaFX laboratory only controls and visualises it.

 ## Density model